minetest/minetest/doc/lua_api.md

       than Lua Voxel Manipulators (LVM) for large numbers of nodes.
       Unlike LVMs, this will call node callbacks.
 It also allows setting nodes in spread out positions which would cause LVMs to waste memory.
-      For setting a cube, this is 1.3x faster than `set_node` whereas LVM is 20 times faster.
+      For setting a cube of size 99x99x99, this is 1.3x faster than `set_node` whereas LVM is 20 times faster.
 * `minetest.swap_node(pos, node)`
     * Set node at position, but don't remove metadata
 * `minetest.remove_node(pos)`